chef-cft/chef-examples/examples/bootstrapping/vagrant/onboarding/README.md

 `NOTE: This is not a recommended architecture but rather meant to help you get started on your journey with Chef.`

-The purpose of this project is to have you become comfortable with leveraging the Chef toolkit to identify and remediate a compliance issue on a node.
-During this exercise you will provision, configure and use components like Chef Automate, Chef Infra Server, Chef Inspec and Policyfiles.
-If you find something you think should be changed, updated, added or removed please submit a Pull Request (PR).
-Enjoy!

 ## General Overview

 After working through the `Assumptions` and `Prerequisities` you will need to provision the `server.bootstrap` machine using the accompanying [Vagrantfile](./server/Vagrantfile), then adjust your `/etc/hosts` or HOSTS file on your machine to include a reference to `server.bootstrap` on `10.11.12.13`, then proceed to provision your `client.bootstrap` machine using the